matuteiglesias/journal/content/Dev/2025-06-11_Refactored_and_Improved_Data_Processing_Pipeline.md

 **🕒 21:00–23:55**
 **🏷️ Labels**: Data Processing, Pipeline, Python, UID, Deduplication
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The primary objective of this session was to refactor and enhance the data processing pipeline, focusing on UID integrity, deduplication logic, and file tracking durability.
+The primary objective of this session was to refactor and enhance the [[data processing]] pipeline, focusing on UID integrity, deduplication logic, and file tracking durability.

 ### Key Activities
-- Developed a robust mapping strategy for article IDs to index IDs for LLM integration.
+- Developed a robust mapping [[strategy]] for article IDs to index IDs for LLM [[integration]].
 - Addressed [[CSV]] concatenation errors and JSONL file validation issues.
-- Implemented error handling for missing JSONL files and resolved ValueErrors in [[JSON]] processing.
+- Implemented [[error handling]] for missing JSONL files and resolved ValueErrors in [[JSON]] processing.
 - Automated the generation of [[Markdown]] and JSONL digests from CSVs, with scheduling capabilities.
 - Refactored the news fetching logic to include deduplication and additional columns for unique identification.
 - Conducted a design review of the `update_master_index_from_directory` function, suggesting enhancements for modularity and idempotence.